Expand description

 Structures to control terminal colors and styles

-, allowing easy printing of
+Implementation of TreeItem for serde_value::Value, allowing easy printing of

 deserialized structures from a variety of formats.